-The students find the run-time correctness the most challenging.
-This is because this is the area of programming that is the most detailed oriented.
+Conclusions Drawn from Data: The students find the run-time correctness the most challenging.
+This is because this is the area of programming that is the most detail oriented.
 The instrument was changed in 2019, the "compilation" test was removed because the rest of the work can not be evaluated if the program does not compile.

-Continue to emphasize the need to carefully de-bug computer code during development.
+Changes to be Made Based on Data: Continue to emphasize the need to carefully de-bug computer code during development.
 The rubric was modified to clarify the definition of run-time correctness which has made scoring simpler (Fall 2017).
-We continuing to work with students the detailed work needed for accurate computer programs.
+We are continuing to work with students on the detail work needed for accurate computer programs.

-CSC 254 Signature assignment
+CSC 2054 Signature Assignment

-Unsatisfactory (1) Satisfactory (2) Good (3) Excellent (4) Runtime correctness Less than 60% correct Between 60% - 79% correctness • 80% - 89% • 90% - 100% Problem solving Analysis of program source code indicates that program is NOT close to working, and could NOT easily be modified to work given additional time.
-Analysis of program source code indicates that the student partially understands the problem solution or understands the solution but could not efficiently translate the solution to C++ code Analysis of program source code indicates that program is close to working, and could be modified to work given additional time.
-All tasks execute correctly indicating that the code is both correct and robust (can catch user input errors)
+Unsatisfactory (1) Satisfactory (2) Good (3) Excellent (4) Runtime Correctness Less than 60% correct Between 60% - 79% correctness • 80% - 89% • 90% - 100% Problem Solving Analysis of program source code indicates that program is NOT close to working, and could NOT easily be modified to work given additional time.
+Analysis of program source code indicates that the student partially understands the problem solution or understands the solution but could not efficiently translate the solution to C++ code.
+Analysis of program source code indicates that program is close to working, and could be modified to work given additional time.
+All tasks execute correctly indicating that the code is both correct and robust (can catch user input errors).

-Criterion: 80% of students will average 2 in Runtime, correctness and Problem solving.
+Criterion: 80% of students will average 2 in Runtime Correctness and Problem Solving.